yasinda-s/FineTuningLlama-2/README.md

-A single notebook to do the following:

-1. Load dataset from Hugging Face and preproces it to Llama-2 format.
+1. Load dataset from Hugging Face and preprocess it to Llama-2 format.
 2. Set up QLoRA, bitsandbytes, training and SFT parameters.
 3. Perform PEFT with QLoRA to fine-tune in 4-bit precision (using quantization).
 4. Load base LLM, and fine-tune.